Alfresco/docs-alfresco/sap-cloud/1.0/install/index.md

 The SAP Cloud Connector is packaged as an {% include tooltip.html word="AMP" text="AMP" %} file.
 These steps describe how to install the SAP Cloud Connector to an instance of Content Services.

-1. Go to the [Alfresco Support Portal](https://support.alfresco.com){:target="_blank"}, and then download Alfresco Content Connector for SAP Cloud:
+1. Go to [Hyland Community](https://community.hyland.com/){:target="_blank"}, and then download Alfresco Content Connector for SAP Cloud:

     * `sap-content-connector-cmis-repo-1.0.x.amp` for Content Services.